The Fruits of Harmony: Genesis 2

 We did; and though House Cat and Husky Dog gave us the stink eye from their cozy spots, we sang until we ran out of breath and could sing no more.
 We passed the test; we did not sing the same note, but our notes blended together.
 Their voice balanced mine, and mine, theirs.

 In the stories you tell, my companion speaks first, which is true enough.
 They said, “This time, this is the one!
 Bone of my bone and flesh of my flesh!
 Now she will be woman and I will be man.”
 I could have said the same thing, for they were bone of my bone, too.
-And flesh of my flesh.
-While they were busy verbally processing the revelation, I was composing the next song to sing together.
+And flesh of my flesh. …Only, while they were busy verbally processing the revelation, I was composing the next song to sing together.

 I said I would tell you more about the trees, didn’t I?